This is basics about roasting coffee.

 For the Bullet a minimum is also specified from the producer: 350 grams.
 This is to make sure that the Bean Probe give a good reading.
 Of cause you can still roast less, see Roasting small batches.

-But a roaster typical has an optimum load – that works the best.
-Several longtime-Bullet owners reports it is around 600-750 gram.
-While with 1 kilo the beans reacts slower to changes and you need to use max-power; P9 and have no headspace do more .
+But a roaster typical has an optimum load that works the best.
+Several longtime Bullet owners reports they find it is around 600-750 gram.
+While with 1 kilo the beans reacts slower to changes and you need to use max-power; P9 and have no headspace to do more .
 With a 300 grams batch it responds too quickly (“fly around”, Albino calls it).
-And it taste better around the 600-750 grams.

 But you have to try out for your self.
-Bob found that it’s affected by the surrounding humidity.
+Bob Werby found that it is also affected by the surrounding humidity.

 John Platô tells: